eiahb3838ya/PHBS_ML_for_quant_project/README.md

 #### 2.Data Selection

-Dataset：According to the research report of Industrial Securities, , we choose macroeconomic data(cleanedFactor.pkl) plus OHLC data of windA(881001.csv), most of which can be acquired from Wind/Choice Database directly（Denoted by D in the table.
+Dataset：According to the research report of Industrial Securities, , we choose macroeconomic data([cleanedFactor.pkl](data/cleanedFactor.pkl)) plus OHLC data of windA([881001.csv](data/881001.csv))

+most of which can be acquired from Wind/Choice Database directly（Denoted by D in the table.
 All factors are based on daily frequency data.

 Sample:
 ![images](data/features.png)